Mid-Career Fellowship Program

 - Become part of a unique academic community

-Fellows take one or two courses in their own or related disciplines for a letter grade, Pass/Fail or as an audit throughout the academic year.
-In addition, they may attend informally (without credit) any additional courses for which they have the time and to which they are admitted by the instructor.
-Transcripts indicating the course grade(s) earned during the fellowship are prepared by the Princeton Registrar.
+Fellows may take one or two courses per semester in their own or related disciplines for a letter grade, Pass/Fail or as an audit throughout the academic year.
+In addition, they may attend, informally, any additional courses for which they have the time and to which they are admitted by the instructor.
+Transcripts indicating the course grade(s) earned during the fellowship are prepared upon request by the Princeton Registrar.

 The Fellows Seminar